JKSH/QtSdkRepoChooser/README.md

 6. Save Updates.xml.

-7. Follow steps #6 - #9 in UserManual.pdf.
+7. Follow steps #7 - #10 in doc/index.html.
 The folder that contains Updates.xml
    is your User Defined Repository.